AFLplusplus/AFLplusplus/README.md

 Questions?
 Concerns?
 Bug reports?

-* The contributors can be reached via (e.g. by creating an issue):
+* The contributors can be reached via (e.g., by creating an issue):
   [https://github.com/AFLplusplus/AFLplusplus](https://github.com/AFLplusplus/AFLplusplus).
 * Take a look at our [FAQ](docs/FAQ.md).
 If you find an interesting or important question missing, submit it via